spsforks/SCons-scons-wiki/InstallTargets.md

 Question:  how to set permissions properly (binaries get 755, headers get 644, etc.) after an install?

-* One way to do it is to monkey-patch  scons to create a method that acts like `Install` but has an additional permission argument.
+* One way to do it is to monkey-patch  scons to create a method that acts like `Install` but takes an additional permission argument.
 Wrappers with predefined permissions are useful for cleaner markup:

 ```python
 import SCons